legendy4141/LanceDB/docs/src/embeddings/available_embedding_models/text_embedding_functions/jina_embedding.md

 # Jina Embeddings

 Jina embeddings are used to generate embeddings for text and image data.
-You also need to set the `JINA_API_KEY` environment variable to use the Jina API.
+You also need to set the `JINA_API_` environment variable to use the Jina API.

 You can find a list of supported models under [https://jina.ai/embeddings/](https://jina.ai/embeddings/)